KyleCarr/usb-mitm/ReadME.md

 This Project is built using Bash

-This project has been built and tested with the Libre AML-S905X-CC (Le Potato), and is specifically built for it.
+This project has been built and tested with the Libre AML-S905X-CC (Le Potato) on ubuntu 6.0.19, and is specifically built for it.
 Modifications can be made for it to support other boards

 ## Commands to run project
 run this command to make the connection.bash file executable